Constructions of entanglement-assisted quantum MDS codes from generalized Reed-Solomon codes: Conclusion

 \section{Conclusion}

-In this paper, we construct two families of EAQMDS codes based on GRS codes, since the length of EAQMDS in our paper is $n=\frac{b({q^2}-1)}{a}+\frac{{q^2}-1}{a}$, by taking different value of $a$ and $b$, some of length of our EAQMDS codes are divisors of $q^2\pm 1$, Compared to the some known results, our conclusions have much larger distances.
-Furthermore, since the lengths in our paper are sums of divisor of $q^2-1$ and multiples divisor of $q^2-1$, it follows that the lengths may not be divisors of $q^2\pm 1$, we list some known EAQMDS codes with lengths may not be the divisors of $q^2\pm 1$ in table \ref{tab5}, compared with them, our lengths are not covered by them.
+Let $n=\frac{b({q^2}-1)}{a}+\frac{{q^2}-1}{a}$ and $n=\frac{b({q^2}-1)}{a}$.
+Three classes of EAQMDS codes of length $n$ were derived from GRS codes in this paper.
+Taking different values of $a$ and $b$, some lengths of ours results are divisors of $q^2-1$.
+Compared with the known results, they have much larger minimum distances.
+Furthermore, as the lengths of our EAQMDS codes in this paper can be viewed as the sum of two divisors of $q^2-1$, so they are probably not divisors of $q^2-1$.
+Some known EAQMDS codes of lengths not be the divisors of $q^2- 1$ are listed in Table \ref{tab5}.
+Compared with them, our lengths are new and not covered by them.